 As we all know, wild animals can be dangerous, heights can be dangerous, and neglect can be dangerous.
 Mix all that, and you get a big part of the circus.
 These aspects brought some of the most serious accidents in circus history.

 Some say that the circus appeared for the first time in the 18th century, and if we look at the origins of the modern circus, they may be right.
-But the first circuses appeared in Ancient Rome and were places where horse and chariot races were held, along with staged battles, gladiatorial combat, and displays of trained animals.
+But the first circuses appeared in Ancient Rome, where horse and chariot races were held, along with staged battles, gladiatorial combat, and displays of trained animals.
 The circus of that time was the only public spectacle at which men and women were not separated.
 The earliest circus in Rome was the Circus Maximus, built in the Old Kingdom era.
-When finished, it could receive 250,000 people, 400m in length and 90m in width.
+When finished, it could receive 250,000 people, 400m long and 90m wide.
 Circus Flaminius, Circus Neronis, and Circus of Maxentius are other famous circuses of the Roman era.

 The modern circus began in the 18th century with Philip Astley, a cavalry officer from England.
 He opened an amphitheater in Lambeth, London, on 4 April 1768 to display horse riding tricks.
 Tricks were not his invention, but he was the first to build a place for their performance in front of an audience.
 He called this performance arena a Circle and the building an amphitheater, but they became known in time as Circus.
 Andrew Ducrow continued after Astley and was, at the time, proprietor of his Amphitheater.
 The first mainstream clown was Joseph Grimaldi with his role of Little Clown in the pantomime “The Triumph of Mirth, or Harlequin's Wedding,” in 1781.
 Charles Dibdin and his partner Charles Hughes opened The Royal Circus in London on 4 November 1782.
 Astley exported his Circus to France in the same year as “Amphithéâtre Anglais” and then continued to build 18 more throughout Europe.
 All these circuses were in specially made buildings for them.
 Tents appeared later.